Even Though Extended Auto Warranties Can Cost and Promise a Lot, You Probably Wont Use One

 When you buy a car, the sales people will show you a sheet with average costs for replacement of certain expensive vehicle systems in order to get you to think you need the warranty.
 They will point out the cost of an engine replacement, transmission replacement, and drive axle replacement.
 But the truth is that these systems don't really fail all that often unless it's due to neglect, in which case the warranty won't cover repairs anyway.
 In most cases, any repair you might need will end up being relatively minor.
 How many people do you know have had an engine completely fail?
 A transmission completely fail?
 A drive axle break apart?
 Exactly.
 Most of the time your repairs will consist of something minor and relatively inexpensive.

-extended warranties from the manufacturer is typically best
+extended warranties from the manufacturer Are best

 Which extended warranties are the best?
 We always recommend that you should consider getting a warranty from the manufacture of your vehicle.
 These warranties are usually transferable to a new owner and can be used at any dealership nationwide.
 You typically have the least amount of problems getting a component covered under these types of warranties, an easier time getting parts, and can be sure that your vehicle will be repaired using genuine parts made specifically for your vehicle.
+Generic warranties, even if sold by the dealer, have employees working for them that get paid based upon how little is paid.
+So those companies will fight for every penny, requiring complete service records, refusing to pay for parts, and disputing the labor cost.
+This can leave you paying for some of the repair.

 third party extended warranties have a lot of limitations